 The approved Trust delivers only residential aged care services and this GPFR therefore relates only to such operations.

 Note 19 Trust Details

-The registered office and principal place of business of the Trust is 90 Goodwood Parade Burswood WA 6100.
+The registered office of the Trust is 90 Goodwood Parade Burswood WA 6100.
 Its principal activity is the provision of residential aged care services.

-The principal places of business are:
+The principal place of business is:

 Aegis Sandstrom